 Our partners range in size and strength, but they all value the two things we know for certain: knowledge is a catalyst for change and inspiration is more powerful than fear.

 Our story moves beyond the plight of the polar bears, because we know that humans are not adverse to the visible threats to our global ecosystem.
-The final act is unwritten and we use every resource we have to facilitate action; to combat the belief that it’s too late, to unify the world into action.
+The final act is unwritten and we use every resource we have to facilitate action; to combat the belief that it’s too late; and to unify the world into action.

 We envision the long-term survival of polar bears and the unique part of the world they call home.
 We see this iconic species roaming the sea ice for generations to come.